Kensaa/dialoguer_parser_derive/README.md

 ## Limitations
 - Only works on structs with named fields (no tuple structs or enums)
 - All fields must be non-`Option<T>` — prompting is used instead of optional values
-- Prompts use dialoguer::Input (no support yet for password, select, confirm, etc)
+- Prompts use dialoguer::Input (no support yet for password, select, confirm, etc), so that implies that only single value fields
 - This crate is very much experimental and was made for my personnal use so it's probably not working very well if not at all